rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

   - Edge
 ---

-After reading up some [nice stats](https://blog.raccoons.be/coral-tpu-jetson-nano-performance) Google **Coral Edge TPUs** by Sam Sterckval at @RacoonsGroup, I got curious.
+After reading up some [nice stats](https://blog.raccoons.be/coral-tpu-jetson-nano-performance) on Google **Coral Edge TPUs** by Sam Sterckval at @RacoonsGroup, I got curious.
 Let's see how this works.

 <!-- more -->